jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 Why jstd's built in proxy isn't sufficient.
 An example of a typical Java webserver, features thread-based mutlithreading in which threads wait for a while response to be received.

-Testing via node - slowserver.
+Testing via node to give something to test against - slowserver.
 Proxy.

 The test pyramid concept \ref{testingPyramidFig} fits in well with the hiding that is provided.
 Under the testing pyramid only very high level behaviours are tested as ??? tests.
 While this is a lucky co-incidence, it is also an unavoidable restriction.